Contents

 We were invited behind the scenes to see some of the patches and their flowers, which provided a unique insight into the farm, which was buzzing with people.

-They welcome all sorts of groups to come and help, from individual volunteers to school groups, community groups, young people, and corporate volunteers.
+They welcome all types of groups to help, from individual volunteers to school and community groups, young people, and corporate volunteers.

 After all, there’s a vast amount of work to be done, from tending to the animals, planting and harvesting crops, to repair work, cleaning, and even weeding.